fodela/BackEnd_notes/identity_and_authentication.md

 4. **Biometric Authentication**
    Biometric authentication uses a part of your body to authenticate into a system.
 The most commonly realized biometric authentication method is fingerprint authentication.

+### Third-Party Auth Systems

+There are risks associated with implementing the systems ourselves.
+Most of the risks lie in the backend and are developer risks.

+**Monolithic architecture** is great for smaller systems where you only have a few endpoints and a few responsibilities.
+But it might be overwhelming to maintain and manage when the system's complexity begins to grow.
+Often in a monolithic service with many responsibilities, there might be interdependencies that make it difficult to change your code.
+It is called technical debt that might lead to mistakes and vulnerabilities.

+**Microservices** take individual responsibilities and split them into smaller servers.
+All the systems are self-contained and minimal interaction between them is needed.
+But if the authentication service is embedded within each of these systems, and we change it in one system, we may have to make the change across all other systems.
+To solve this issue, we can create the authentication service as a microservice of its own - acting as a single self-contained system to handle everything related to authentication.

+A token is a credential that is temporary and allows the frontend to remember who that person is for subsequent requests.